mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 00:43:22 Okay, that makes a lot of sense.
 Let's see, out of the audience we got in the question last change, all I read was for Python 311.
 Did you read that?
 Have you read it's?
 A bit of a novel to see.

 00:43:32 Python developers have taken to heart the idea, and I make it sound like this is a recent development.
 They've always done this.
 You know, there's a Python 311 has a What's New in 311.
 And they tend to be very detailed about putting stuff in the What's New document.
-And like I said, they've got their own custom tool called Blurb, which is how C Python core developers, they write what are called news entries, which get created as small files in a dedicated directory, and then those get aggregated into the What's New doc.
+And like I said, they've got their own custom tool called Blurb, which is how CPython core developers, they write what are called news entries, which get created as small files in a dedicated directory, and then those get aggregated into the What's New doc.

 00:44:02 In that change log, there's 180,000 words.
 A typical novel is like 80,000.
 So that's a proper change log right there.

 00:44:10 There's more information there than any one person needs, but everything that's there, someone.

 00:44:15 Does need that's, right.
-And each one of those links to like, a GitHub issue or a Pip or something like that.
+And each one of those links to like, a GitHub issue or a pip or something like that.

 00:44:22 And there's a lot of those.
-I just noticed, I think it was today that they got GitHub issued number 100,000 in the C Python read.
+I just noticed, I think it was today that they got GitHub issued number 100,000 in the CPython read.
 Wow.

 00:44:29 Okay, that's major.
 It's been chugging along for a while.
 All right, so this looks like a great idea.
 What do we got up next?
 I just also wanted to just give credit, speaking of GitHub credit, from Colin Sullivan, who sent this in, amongst some other things as well, over on Mastodon.
 So thanks for sharing that.
 This is another one.
 I'm going to go quick because it's not a Python tool and it's actually in a technology I've never heard of.
 Maybe you've heard of it, Ned.